Indiana State Archives Reading Room

 - Cotton protective gloves will be used for handling all photographs / negatives, and certain documents at the archivist's discretion.
 Gloves are available at the reference desk.

-- Citations to records in the Indiana State Archives in both published and non-published works and exhibitions will read, "Indiana State Archives, Commission on Public Records."
+- Citations to records in the Indiana State Archives in both published and non-published works and exhibitions will read, "Indiana State Archives, Indiana Archives and Records Administration."

 - Requests for records will be handled one at a time and in the order they were received.